Dimildizio/WorksOnMyMachine/README.md

 > Docker Compose (optional): Install **Docker Compose** (not required but recommended)

+> **Note**: The original model is Catboost but due to the size of the library it's not included into the Docker image.
+Instead it's converted to ONNX and used on inference.
+If you wish to retrain the model or run the training part of the code, you need to install Catboost manually.

 ## Getting Started
 To get started with this project, follow the steps below: